xsquawkbox/xsb2-manual/source/using-xsquawkbox.rst

 transmits a four-digit code (often called a "squawk code") that identifies your aircraft.

-The X-Plane transponder on your airplane's panel controls your squawk code as seen by air traffic control on the network.
+The transponder on your airplane's panel controls your squawk code as seen by air traffic control on the network.
 If you do not have a transponder on your plane's panel, you will not be able to change your transponder settings and may not be allowed on the network.

 ..
 TIP::